nilampatel1122/Docker-Guide/docker-compose/README.md

       access to services from outside the container.

 ## docker-compose.yml
-    please see example of yml file.
+    please see example of docker-compose.yml